 This is one of the most common dental problems presenting to the ED.
 Common symptoms and signs include pain, localised erythema, periodontal and facial swelling and direct tenderness to palpation of the responsible tooth.

-Once appropriate analgesia has been administered the decision arises whether to prescribe a course of antibiotics.
-Considerable variation exists in practice as demonstrated by one study which found that antibiotic prescribing for dental problems varied greatly; 68% of patients attending a medical practitioner received antibiotics whereas antibiotics were only given to less than a third of patients attending a dentist 7.
+Once appropriate analgesia has been administered the question arises as to whether to prescribe antibiotics.
+Considerable variation exists in practice as demonstrated by one study which found that antibiotic prescribing for dental problems ranged from 68% (patients attending a medical practitioner), to less than a third of patients attending a dentist .

 Are antibiotics indicated in my patient?